esivuedaniel/OverlayLoaderWithAppIcon/README.md

-## Feel free to contribute to this package!! 🙇‍♂️
-If anyone wants to improve this package, you're free to do so
+## Thank you for using my package😊🙏🏻

-## If you need any features
+## If you need more features
-Please open an issue so that we can discuss your feature request
+Please open an issue so that we can discuss it